3 Terms + Capstone Project

 For French speaking students, other languages will be offered, and credited as well (Chinese, Spanish, German – list subject to change).

-Capstone Project: 4-6 month internship or work experience, thesis, or consulting project anywhere in the world.
+Capstone Project: 4-to 6-month internship or work experience anywhere in the world.
 Alternatively, students can opt for a consulting project or a thesis.

 Zoom on… Clickstream and Web Analytics Course